We don’t support this browser anymore.

 Dividends

 Important information - Investments and any income from them can fall as well as rise in value, so you could get back less than you invest.
 Yields are variable and not a reliable indicator of future income.
 Tax rules can change and taxation depends on personal circumstances.
 Our website is not personal advice.
-If you’re unsure what to do, please seek advice.
+If you’re unsure what’s right for you, please seek advice.

 What is a dividend?